pyudev/pyudev/doc/guide.rst

 Eventually, you can receive events from the monitor.
 As you can see, a :class:`Monitor` is iterable and synchronously yields occurred events.
 If you iterate over a :class:`Monitor`, you will synchronously receive events in an endless loop, until you raise an exception, or ``break`` the loop.

-While this is sufficient for quick and dirty scripts, typically more sophisticated control of monitoring is required.
+This is the quick and dirty way of monitoring, suitable for small scripts or quick experiments.
+In most cases however, simply iterating over the monitor is not sufficient, because it blocks the main thread, and can only be stopped if an event occurs (otherwise the loop is not entered and you have no chance to ``break`` it).

 Asynchronous monitoring
 ~~~~~~~~~~~~~~~~~~~~~~~

-For this purpose, pyudev provides asynchronous monitoring with
+For such use cases, pyudev provides asynchronous monitoring with
-:class:`MonitorObserver`:
+:class:`MonitorObserver`.
+You can use it to log added and removed mountable
+filesystems to a file, for example:

 >>> monitor = pyudev.Monitor.from_netlink(context)
 >>> monitor.filter_by('block')